otroadoquin/mallet1files/README.md

 **9)** To get started with the actual Mallet topic modelling the first thing that we need to do is import the data into Mallet and in a format that it can understand.
 Therefore we would first write:

-`bash-3.2$ bin/mallet import-dir --input /Users/youreid/Desktop/mallet-2.0.8RC3/texts --output narrative.mallet --keep-sequence --remove-stopwords`
+`bash-3.2$ bin/mallet import-dir --input /Users/youreid/Desktop/mallet-2.0.8RC3/texts --output narratives.mallet --keep-sequence --remove-stopwords`

 There are 5 parts that we haven't discussed in this first operation.
 `--input` tells the program where the files that you want to import are located.